 Next up was John Franklin, who explored the Northwest Territories while seeking a shortcut to Asia.
 He paddled from Great Slave Lake to the Barrenlands, and thence to the Arctic Ocean, guided by the great Yellowknives chief Akaitcho in 1820.
 Here they are crossing Prosperous Lake, now a popular fishing spot just east of Yellowknife.

 Franklin then returned in 1825 to descend the Mackenzie and explore east and west from its mouth.
 In the course of these two journeys he mapped the entire continental shore of the Northwest Territories.
 He also very nearly starved to death, becoming notorious as "the man who ate his boots."
 During Franklin's second expedition he wintered at Fort Franklin – also known as the community of Délįne – on the west shore of Great Bear Lake.
-During that time, Franklin's men played the first recorded game of ice hockey.
+During that time, Franklin's men played the first ever recorded game of ice hockey.

 No one did more to map the Northwest Territories' islands than Capt.
 Robert McClure, who was searching for the Northwest Passage from the west in 1850-54.
 In the waters around Banks Island his ship, the Investigator, escaped numerous perils until it finally sought safe harbour in Mercy Bay, near present-day Aulavik National Park.